Frequently Asked Questions

 I’m a visual storyteller, along to re-tell your story through one-of-a-kind, creative imagery.
 I create these images using an approach that I call Creative Documentary.
 I work as unobtrusively as possible to capture events and emotions from a unique perspective, combining what I believe to be the best aspects of photojournalism and classic portraiture, but with a modern twist.
 My style is fluid.
 I don’t photograph off of lists (except for group portraits) or try to recreate other peoples’ pictures.
 I let your day unfold as it may, occasionally stepping “into the scene” to provide a bit of direction.
 In the end, you will receive a collection of photographs that are all your own, and a true representation of who you are.

 How many weddings have you photographed?

-I have photographed over 300 weddings since 2008 at venues all over New England and beyond.
-Today, I photograph approximately 30 weddings each year, which keeps me busy but still able to focus completely on every client and their big day.
+I have photographed over 350 weddings at venues all over New England and beyond.
+Today, I photograph approximately 30 weddings each year, which keeps me busy but still able to focus on every client and their big day.